-Albemarle County inhabitants were a mixture of adventurers, escapees from both civil and religious penalties, and younger sons of gentry who had come to seek their fortune where land would not be withheld from them by ancient traditions enforced by primogeniture.
-They were not well educated men, in the main, but they knew when their rights were being infringed and took swift, bold action to remove those trying to enforce laws or regulations which they thought improper.
+Albemarle County inhabitants were a mixture of adventurers, escapees from both civil and religious penalties, and younger sons of gentry who had come to seek their fortune where land would not be withheld from them by ancient traditions enforced by the long-standing English tradition called primogeniture.
+They were not well educated men, in the main, but they knew when their rights were being infringed and took swift, bold actions to remove those trying to enforce laws or regulations which they thought improper.
 Unlike their more religious New England trading partners, they based their government on physical and martial strength rather than religion.

-Into this disparate group of settlers in 1677 returned Thomas Miller, a man who would be governor, but who had last been seen in the county in May 1676 as he was being escorted in chains and under armed guard for trial in Virginia for blasphemy and treasonous words.
-He was acquitted and went on to London where his tale of irregularities in both government and customs collections was corroborated by Thomas Eastchurch, a former speaker of the Albemarle County Assembly.
-Through a series of events, Miller returned to Albemarle County in July 1677 to claim the position of acting governor.
+Into this disparate group of settlers in 1677 returned Thomas Miller, a man who would be governor, but who had last been seen in the county in May of 1676 as he was being escorted in chains and under armed guard for trial in Virginia for blasphemy and treasonous words.
+He was acquitted and went on to London where his tale of irregularities in both government and customs collections was corroborated by Thomas Eastchurch, a former speaker of the Albemarle County House of Burgesses.
+Through a series of events, Miller returned to Albemarle County in July of 1677 to claim the position of Acting Governor.
 Within less than six months he was removed in what is today known as "Culpeper's Rebellion."

 In the three years following Governor Samuel Stephens' death, Albemarle's factional problems had persisted.
-Peter Carteret, who in December 1664 had been named by the Lords Proprietors to the post of Assistant Governor of Albemarle County, was named acting governor by the council on 10 March 1670 to succeed Stephens.
-The council's action was permitted by Stephens' instructions from the Lords Proprietors.
+Peter Carteret, who in December 1664 had been named by the Lords Proprietors to the post of Assistant Governor of Albemarle County, was named Acting Governor by the Executive Council on 10 March 1670 to succeed Stephens.
+The Executive Council's action was permitted by Stephens' instructions from the Lords Proprietors.

-The governor and council in a May 1671 letter to the Lords Proprietors objected to the new rules of the Fundamental Constitutions relating to laying out land in squares of 10,000 acres, increased quit-rents, rules against engrossers of lands, and the inability of those representatives chosen by the people to make proposals in the assembly.
+The Governor and Executive Council in a May 1671 letter to the Lords Proprietors objected to the new rules of the Fundamental Constitutions relating to laying out land in squares of 10,000 acres, increased quit-rents, rules against engrossers of lands, and the inability of those representatives chosen by the people to make proposals in the General Assembly.
 They also mentioned continuing disorders in the county.

-The combination of the agricultural difficulties and the disagreeable new rules imposed by the Fundamental Constitutions led in April 1672 to the Grand Council instructing Governor Peter Carteret and John Harvey to go to London and present the colony's case to the Lords Proprietors.
-At least seven of the nine members of the council who took that action were later to be involved on the same side as Culpeper in the 1677 disturbances.
+The combination of the agricultural difficulties and the disagreeable new rules imposed by the Fundamental Constitutions led in April of 1672 to the Executive Council instructing Governor Peter Carteret and John Harvey to go to London and present the colony's grievences to the Lords Proprietors.
+At least seven of the nine members of the Executive Council who took that action were later to be involved on the same side as Culpeper in the 1677 disturbances.

-Carteret was praised by the Grand Council for "more unity & tranquility than ever before," but those are comparative terms indicating that not all the controversy had been resolved.
+Carteret was praised by the Executive Council for "more unity & tranquility than ever before," but those are comparative terms indicating that not all the controversy had been resolved.
 Carteret's mission was doomed to failure.
-John Harvey traveled only to New York with Carteret before "more then Ordinaire accident & Ocassion of busisynes necesitated to returne."
+John Harvey traveled only to New York with Carteret before "more than Ordinaire accident & Ocassion of busisynes necesitated to returne."

 Carteret's failure to return to Albemarle, whether because of knowledge of the negotiations with Berkeley or for other reasons such as a possible appointment of Eastchurch as governor, is not known, but no available documentation of guidance from London for about four years exists.
 John Jenkins was still serving as governor as late as March 12, 1675 and probably as late as July 26, 1675, when he took depositions for the trial of Thomas Miller for blasphemeous utterances.

 Thomas Eastchurch had begun his political maneuvering as he sought the post of governor of Albemarle County prior to the 1673 death of his relative, the Lord Treasurer Clifford, and several of the Lords Proprietors had promised that he would have it.
-At the Albemarle County elections held in September 1675, in conformance with the terms of the Fundamental Constitutions, Eastchurch and his faction acquired control of the assembly, and Eastchurch was elected its speaker.
+At the Albemarle County elections held in September of 1675, in conformance with the terms of the Fundamental Constitutions, Eastchurch and his faction acquired control of the House of Burgesses, and Eastchurch was elected its Speaker.

-It appears that after Eastchurch gained control of the assembly, he arranged to have the deputy governor, John Jenkins, arrested and imprisoned for several unnamed misdemeanors.
-In the short time that he was in control of the government, Eastchurch apparently used only the title of speaker, and not that of governor.
+It appears that after Eastchurch gained control of the assembly, he arranged to have the Acting Governor, John Jenkins, arrested and imprisoned for several unnamed misdemeanors.
+In the short time that he was in control of the government, Eastchurch apparently used only the title of Speaker, and not that of Governor.